Canon M50 vs Fujifilm X-T30

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M50 and Fujifilm X-T30 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The X-T30 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the M50 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M50 was succeeded by the Canon M50 Mark II.
+Both the M50 and the X-T30 have been discontinued, but can regularly be found used on eBay.
+The M50 was replaced by the Canon M50 Mark II, while the X-T30 was followed by the Fujifilm X-T30 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.